serverless/serverless/CONTRIBUTING.md

 # How to contribute to Serverless

+## When you want to start on something we need

+Check out our [help-wanted](https://github.com/serverless/serverless/labels/help-wanted) or [help-wanted-easy](https://github.com/serverless/serverless/labels/help-wanted-easy) labels to find issues we want to move forward on with your help.

+In there you will find different issues that we think are important and need some help with.
+If you're just starting to contribute to Serverless you might want to check out the `help-wanted-easy` label first, but as an experienced developer the `help-wanted` should be fine as well.
+The difference is mostly in how much time the tasks will take to implement.
+Thanks for helping us with those, we really appreciate it.

+## When you want to propose a new feature or bug fix
 * Please make sure there is an open issue discussing your Contribution.
 * If there isn't, please open an issue so we can talk about it before you invest time into the Implementation.
 * When creating an issue follow the guide that Github shows so we have enough information about your proposal.